JoeNg93/Smart_Agriculture/README.md

 + Water pump attached with each node can be triggered manually or automatically whenever the temperature is too high or the humidity is too low
 + Can detect node failures in order to react promptly
 + Data will be exported to Excel files automatically for analyzing future trends
++ **Note**: If there's a new node, users just need to install the firmware and then the node will automatically connect to the data center (my laptop).

 ## Technologies